allez-chauffe/marcel/api/README.md

 # Backend

-The main purpose of this part is to serve information and plugins list, configured by the back-office.
+The main purpose of this part is to serve information and plugins list, configured by the backoffice.

 ## How to run the backend